preprio/laravel-quick-start/README.md

 ## Update the environment file

-In the .env file replace <YOUR-ENDPOINT> with the Prepr endpoint from your environment with demo content.
+In the .env file replace the value for the `PREPR_ENDPOINT` with the Prepr *API URL* from the *GraphQL Production* access token in your environment with Demo content.

 ## Setup